berrydenhartog/SIPMAP/README.md

 To run the prototype please install docker.io and docker-compose.
 Make sure you have an internet connection.

-You can start an example by going in a Example and type:
+You can start an example by going in a directory and type:
  - docker-compose build
  - docker-compose up